CarnegieLearningWeb/UpGrade/clientlibs/js/docs/README.md

 # JavaScript / TypeScript SDK for use with the Upgrade A/B Testing platform.
 Please see https://upgrade-platform.gitbook.io/docs/developer-guide/reference/client-libraries/typescript-js for more documentation.

 ## Installation

 `npm i upgrade_client_lib@6.0.7`

 ## Usage

-See [`quicktest.ts`](https://github.com/CarnegieLearningWeb/UpGrade/blob/release/6.0/clientlibs/js/quickTest.ts) to see basic in executable form to play around with: `npm run quicktest`

----
 **`Example`**

 ```typescript